parbasu/statistics/README.md

 # Statistics

 Here you'll find some of my notes on statistics.
-The focus is on practical statistics.
+The focus is on applied statistics.
 I don't provide any proofs, nor do I provide rigorous explanations as one would expect in a university math course.
 I might in the future.
 All the statistical tests and plots are done in Python.
 The notes are written in Jupyter Notebook.

 The main references are: